-We’re here to take a look at the best loafers for men in 2019, including our No. 1 pick, the Cole Haan’s Men’s Howland Penny Loafer as well as things to look for when buying loafers, the different types of loafers, and how to wear loafers in way that enhance a man’s overall look.
+We’ll also pay attention to things to look for when buying loafers, the different types of loafers, and how to wear loafers in a way that enhances a man’s overall look.

 First, some buying tips.

 |Cole Haan Men’s Howland Penny Loafer||Check on Amazon|

 |Dockers Men’s Sinclair Leather Casual Tassel Loafer||Check on Amazon|

 |Ecco Men’s Classic Moc 2.0 Slip-On Loafer||Check on Amazon|

 |Calvin Klein Men’s Magnus Slip-On Loafer||Check on Amazon|